HenriqueEstanislau/AnimaPet/README.md

 # AnimaPet

-This website is a project of an NGO called AnimaLs that aims to care for animals.
+This website is a project of an NGO called AnimaPet that aims to care for animals.
 - You can see more clicking [here](https://henriqueestanislau.github.io/AnimaPet/AnimaPet/AnimaPet.html)

 ## Notes :books: